 Laboratory operations involving chemicals present a great diversity of health and physical hazards.
 Laboratory personnel must be able to recognize these hazards and implement practices and procedures to minimize potential risks.

 To help guide laboratories with implementing necessary and best safety practices for their chemical operations, Environmental Health and Safety Services (EHSS) has developed a Laboratory Chemical Safety Plan which outlines general responsibilities, requirements, and procedures to help minimize chemical risks in the laboratories.
 Laboratory principal investigators (PIs) must incorporate the applicable components of this Plan in their laboratories and adapt and expand them as necessary to help enhance and promote safety in the laboratory’s chemical operations.

-Laboratory Principal Investigators should to register laboratory operations through the submission of Laboratory Door Sign Form and provide updates through their My Laboratory Profile and update the registration as changes occur in the laboratory.
+PIs should register laboratory operations by submitting a Laboratory Door Sign Form and provide updates through their My Laboratory Profile.
+Updates to the registration should be made as changes occur in the laboratory.